iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

 Here's how to create your workspace:

-1. Click on the link in your Early Access program invitation email.
+1. Click on the link in your invitation email.
 The welcome page appears and prompts you to create your workspace.

     ![](./getting-started-with-an-example-dataset/create-a-workspace.png)